adda-team/adda/.github/pull_request_template.md

 _Thank you for contributing to ADDA.
-Please remove the Italic text throughout this template after following the corresponding instructions_
+Please remove the Italic text (`_..._`) throughout this template after following the corresponding instructions_

 ### Description
 _Please explain the changes you made here.
 Answer both why and what_

 ### Related issues
 _Any nontrivial pull request should first be discussed in the issue_

 Fixes #...  or Related to #...

 ### Types of changes

-What types of changes does your code introduce to ADDA?
+_What types of changes does your code introduce to ADDA?
 Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)